orcfax/docs/docs/project-catalyst/wallis-koch--2024--a-comparative-analysis-consensus.md

 A statement is _published_ on the L1 only if it has a valid signature.
 Currently a single signer is used.
 It is envisioned that a FROST-like method would allow the transition from a single signer to a multi-signature (k of n) arrangement.
-However, Orcfax is not committed to this design and this aspect can be change if it is deemed desirable.
+However, FROST is a multisig scheme, not a consensus algorithm; FROST does not address the question of how consensus was reached.
+For these reasons, FROST is not discussed further in this paper beyond the following: Orcfax may be able to use FROST in the future to cheaply check that consensus was reached for a given statement.
+However, Orcfax is not committed to this design and this aspect may be change if it is deemed desirable.

 ### 1.4 Securing the network